Vargasavour Recipes

 STEPS 1-4

-1. Peel and dice the pear squash into bite-sized pieces, then set aside.
+1. Peel and dice the summer squash into bite-sized pieces, then set aside.

 3. Add the minced garlic and cook for one more minute until it smells good.

-4. Add the diced pear squash to the pan, season with salt, and stir to coat in oil.
+4. Add the diced summer squash to the pan, season with salt, and stir to coat in oil.

 Steps 5-8